vkhazin/couchbase-courseware/content/chapter-04/N1qlEx.md

-# N1QL - Declarative Query Language #
+# N1QL Exercise #

-* N1QL is a declarative query language that extends SQL for JSON
+* Login into your virtual environment, wake it up if required
 * Can also query data via native framework and language integration
 * One or more <a href="http://developer.couchbase.com/documentation/server/current/n1ql/n1ql-language-reference/createprimaryindex.html" target="_blank">indexes</a> required:
 ```